Trump pardons former Navy sailor imprisoned for taking photos on nuclear submarine, White House says

 Saucier recently received a letter from the Department of Justice saying it was taking a new look at his request for a pardon.
 Although he was released from jail last year, he remained under house arrest.

-Trump had denounced the government’s handling of Saucier’s case, calling it a political move and saying it contrasted with the velvet-gloved response to former Secretary of State Hillary Clinton’s mismanagement of classified information through a private server.
+President Trump had denounced the government’s handling of Saucier’s case, calling it a political move and saying it contrasted with the velvet-gloved response to former Secretary of State Hillary Clinton’s mismanagement of classified information through a private server.

 "The president has pardoned Kristian Saucier, a Navy submariner,” Sanders said in a press briefing Friday afternoon.
 “Mr. Saucier was 22 years old at the time of his offenses and has served out his 12-months sentence.
 He has been recognized by his fellow service members for his dedication, skill and patriotic spirit.”